Bondsman: Understanding the Different Classifications and Their Purposes

 An immigration bondsman handles federal bonds specifically for cases where the defendant is an immigrant trying to secure release from a detention facility, such as the Custody Immigration and Customs Enforcement.

-These particular bonds are considered higher-risk bonds because immigrants tend to have fewer community ties and are more likely to jump bail for fear of facing imprisonment or deportation.
-While fewer bail bond agents are willing to take on the higher financial risks, those that do tend to compensate for it by charging a higher fee, which may be five percent more than those of comparable surety bonds.
+These bonds are considered higher-risk bonds because immigrants tend to have fewer community ties and are more likely to jump bail for fear of facing imprisonment or deportation.
+While fewer bail bond agents are willing to take on the higher financial risks, those that do tend to compensate for them by charging a higher fee, which may be five percent more than that of comparable surety bonds.

 Find the Right Classified Bail Bondsmen for You

-Understanding which type of bail bondsman will be able to help you in your given situation is the first step in securing release.
+Understanding which type of bail bondsman can help you in your given situation is the first step in securing release.
 If you are looking for a surety bail bondsman in Utah, Utah Bail Bonds has your back.